aaditya29/JavaScript-Tutorials/1. Passenger Counter Application/readme.md

 ## Motivation

-> Learning basic JavaScript through projects.
+> Learning JavaScript through projects.

 ### Concepts Learned In The Project